By Marcin Wojtyczka

 - If this is not the case act as follows: if you have to move the rescue device from the pick-up area to load the patient, unhook the cable and trail line from the rescue device and lay the loose hook on the deck so it can be retrieved by the helicopter.
 Never attach the loose hook or cable trail line to your vessel.

-- When the patient is securely loaded, signal the helicopter to move into position and lower the hook.
+- When the patient is securely loaded (strapped in the stretcher face-up in a lifejacket if condition permits), signal the helicopter to move into position and lower the hook.
 After allowing the hook to ground on the vessel, re-attach the hook and trail line to the rescue device.
 Signal the winch operator with a “thumbs up” when you are ready for the winching to begin.
 As the rescue device is being retrieved, tend the trail line to prevent the device from swinging.
 When you reach the end of the trail line, gently toss it over the side.

 - Prepare for high-line operation.